DevClayy/SimpleModBot/README.md

 # Commands:
 ------
-Help - Shows all the commands you can use!\n
-Ban - Bans a User from the Server.\n
-Kick - Kicks a User from the Server.\n
-Lock - Locks the current channel.\n
-Unlock - Unlocks the current channel.\n
-Slowmode - Sets the channels slowmode.\n
+ℹ Help - Shows all the commands you can use!\n ℹ Ban - Bans a User from the Server.\n ℹ Kick - Kicks a User from the Server.\n ℹ Lock - Locks the current channel.\n ℹ Unlock - Unlocks the current channel.\n ℹ Slowmode - Sets the channels slowmode.\n